benkilimnik/portfolio/stryv/README.md

 ## Organisation

-The organisation of our app is as follows:
+The organisation of this app is as follows:
 ```
 /cs00600-final-project-stryvr
     /stryv